return42/sphkerneldoc/linux_src_doc/ipc/util_c.rst

 -----------

 Add an entry 'new' to the ipc ids idr.
-The permissions object is initialised and the first free entry is set up and the id assigned is returned.
+The permissions object is initialised and the first free entry is set up and the index assigned is returned.
 The 'new' entry is returned in a locked state on success.

 On failure the entry is not locked and a negative err-code is returned.
+The caller must use \ :c:func:`ipc_rcu_putref`\  to free the identifier.

 Called with writer ipc_ids.rwsem held.